 Planting the Seed

-The ideal planting season for hemp in South Dakota has been Early May when soil temperature has reached 50 degrees Fahrenheit.
-When planting hemp seed, it's best not to chase the moisture too deep or you'll risk crusting over.
-A half inch to 1 inch is plenty, but you will want some good seed to soil contact.
-Consider rolling your field after planting to help ensure an even emergence of your crop.
+The ideal planting season for industrial hemp in South Dakota is early May, when soil temperature reaches 50°F. When planting hemp seed, it’s best not to chase moisture too deep, or you risk crusting over.
+A half inch to 1 inch is sufficient, but you will want good seed-to-soil contact.
+Consider rolling your field after planting to ensure an even emergence of your crop.
 We recommend using a grain drill because your rows will need to be fairly close for making its canopy.
-Between 6 to 15 inch wide rows are ideal for weed control.
-Either an air drill or mechanical drill will work on the sorghum sized setting.
-The only chemical approved for hemp in South Dakota is a pre-emerge called Sonalan.
+Between 6- to 15-inch-wide rows are ideal for weed control.
+Either an air drill or a mechanical drill will work on the sorghum-sized setting.
+The only chemical approved for hemp in South Dakota is a pre-emergent called Sonalan.
 It helps to keep the weeds down while your crop establishes a canopy.
-There are two ways to grow industrial hemp.
-One is for the grain (Seeds) and the other is for fiber (Stalks).

 Growing for Grain

-When growing for grain, we have found that 30LBS of seed per acre is ideal for getting a more uniform field height.
+When growing for hemp grain, we have found that 30 lbs of hemp seed per acre is ideal for uniform field height.
 During your growing season, the recommended fertilizer rates are 120/30/20 NPK for grain types of hemp.
-You will know it is the right time to collect the seed if you can clap your hand a few times with a seed head removing around 40% of the total seed.
-Another indication for us has been the amount of Mourning Doves that inhabit the field and powerlines.
-You can use a regular bean head combine to target the upper 2-3 feet of seed head leaving behind the residual stalks.
-Recently we have changed our head from an auger to a drape for a steadier flow entering the feeder house.
-Also, we have found that swapping your concaves to have larger openings allows the seed heads to enter without wrapping up.
-The seed is harvested while it's still 20-25% moisture, which means you will want to get the grain on air immediately.
-Be sure not to use heat when drying your seed or you will cook out the seed oil.
+You will know it’s the right time to collect the hemp seed if you can clap your hand a few times with a seed head, removing around 40% of the total seed.
+Another indication is the number of mourning doves inhabiting the field and power lines.
+Use a regular bean head combine to target the upper 2–3 feet of the seed head, leaving residual stalks.
+Recently, we switched our head from an auger to a drape for a steadier flow entering the feeder house.
+We also found that swapping concaves to larger openings allows the seed heads to enter without wrapping.
+The hemp seed is harvested at 20–25% moisture, so get the grain on air immediately.
+Avoid heat when drying the seed to preserve hemp seed oil.
 Keep your crop in your bin on air until it reaches 10% moisture.
-This process could take up to two weeks and could require re-elevation.
-Basically, just empty your bin into a couple of grain carts and refill it again with the air still on to help clean out some remaining debris.

 Growing for Fiber

-When growing for fiber, we have found that 22LBS of seed per acre is ideal for getting a more uniform field height.
-During your growing season, the recommended fertilizer rates are 60/30/20 NPK for fiber types of hemp.
-This a 100-day crop planted in early May and harvested in September.
-During the vegetative state the stalks will grow tall and fast, making jumps in height weekly.
-Once the sunlight gets to a certain number of hours per day your plants will change to a reproductive mode.
-At that point your field may only get another 1-2 feet taller.
-You will want to harvest before the seed has reached full maturity.
-The best way to monitor your field is by looking at your fiber development.
-Cut a stalk into 18-inch sections paying attention to the air space in the center.
-As the plant matures the center will fill out with hurd resulting in greater tonnage.
-You can harvest with a sickle bar or swather (With Crimpers Spread) to cut down the stalks.
-Be sure to leave 6 inches of stalk to protect your tires and for creating a bed of air for the stalks to rest on.
-The stalks will need to remain in the field for 2 weeks to begin a process called retting.
-During this retting process the stalks will get wet at night and dry during the day naturally removing lignin in the outer fiber.
-After two weeks you can come through with a rake to move the stalks into rows.
-After Raking you will need to leave the rows in place for another two weeks.
-Now that the retting process has completed, you can come through with a round or square baler.
+When growing for hemp fiber, we have found that 22 lbs of hemp seed per acre is ideal for uniform field height.
+This is a 100-day crop planted in early May and harvested in September.
+During the vegetative stage, the hemp stalks grow tall and fast, making weekly jumps in height.
+Once sunlight reaches a certain number of hours per day, your plants shift to reproductive mode, and your field may only gain another 1–2 feet.
+Harvest before the hemp seed reaches full maturity.
+Monitor your field by evaluating fiber development: cut a stalk into 18-inch sections, checking the air space in the center.
+As the plant matures, the center fills with hemp hurd, resulting in greater tonnage.
+Harvest with a sickle bar or swather (with crimpers spread), leaving 6 inches of stalk to protect your tires and create an air bed.
+The stalks remain in the field for 2 weeks for retting, naturally removing lignin in the outer hemp fiber.
+After retting, use a rake to form rows, leave them for 2 more weeks, and then use a round or square baler.